 The time to begin thinking about a responsible and effective pain management program is before the surgery makes it necessary.
 This means expressing to your doctor your previous experiences with pain, and how you have handled it in the past.
 Everyone has a different level of pain tolerance and sensitivity to feeling, so different people may feel the same procedures differently.
 Helping your health care provider be aware of your experiences can help him or her pick out which medication is right for you.

 Other factors that can affect what pain relief program will work for you include other medications you are taking, and any struggles with addiction.
-Some drugs may interact negatively with each other if taken in combination, and some painkillers have fewer risks of addiction then others.
+Some drugs may interact negatively with each other if taken in combination and become dangerous prescription drugs, and some painkillers have fewer risks of addiction than others.
 Help your physician understanding all these different factors

 After the surgery, it’s important to continue to communicate with your doctor about any pain you are feeling, and your experiences with medications.
 The Joint Commission has created a standardized scale from 1-10 to measure the level severity of felt pain.
 This can be a helpful way to let your health care provider know how much pain you are feeling, and whether or not the current medication is effective at relieving it.

 One very important thing to avoid is self-medicating, or independently choosing to increase conception of a medication.
 Rather, talk to your doctor if you are still feeling pain, so the two of you can work out an effective plan.
 An addictive mindset is focused on always trying to get as much of a drug as possible, in spite of the tremendous risk.
 By contrast, with responsible pain management, the key is balance.
 There are both benefits and risks to pain medication, strong enough to help you perform the activities you need to recover, while avoiding the unpleasant side effects from taking too much.